Miguelburitica/Miguelburitica/README.md

 ## Semi-Senior Front-End Developer | Vue.js Specialist | UI/UX Enthusiast

 I'm a passionate developer focused on creating exceptional web experiences with scalability and accessibility in mind.
 With over 3 years of experience, I specialize in building robust front-end solutions using Vue.js and modern web technologies.
+My background includes experience across various platforms and languages, from mobile development to backend services, bringing a comprehensive understanding to front-end development.

 ### 💼 Professional Summary